Official0mega/Python_Oct_2025/README.md

 - COding is Just fun

 ## Installing Python
-- We learned how to install Python successfully on our PC(Computer)
+- We learned how to install Python successfully on our PC(Computer) By Mr. Destiny